Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Illinois Consumer Installment Loan Act mandates that all companies licensed under the act post a surety bond in the amount of $25,000 per business location.

-Our team of experts is here to help you get the bond you need quickly, easily and accurately.
+Our team of professionals is here to help you get the bond you need quickly, easily, and accurately.
 Give us a call at 1 (800) 308-4358 or fill out an online contact form to get a free surety bond quote.

 Why do I need this bond?

 By posting a surety bond, principals (loan installment professionals) agree to abide by every provision of the Illinois Consumer Installment Loan Act and all rules, regulations, and directions lawfully made by the Director of the Division of Financial Institutions.

 If you’re ready to purchase a Consumer Installment Loan Act surety bond quickly, easily, and accurately, give us a call at 1 (800) 308-4358 or click here to submit a bond request.
 You’ll be connected with an expert surety bond specialist, who will walk you through each step of our fast and easy bonding process.

 Illinois Consumer Installment Loan Act bonds expire annually on December 31, so your bond premium could be prorated depending on when you buy it.
 Our team of surety experts works hard to get you bonded according to your specific needs.

 How to become a consumer installment loan professional in Illinois